sd031/AWS-Python-Celery-Bases-Document-Processing-Service/README.md

 ✅ **User Isolation** - Each user only sees their own documents
 ✅ **Production Ready** - Fully deployed on AWS with monitoring and logging

-## Recent Updates

-- ✨ **Protected APIs** - All document endpoints now require authentication
-- 🖼️ **Thumbnail Preview** - S3 thumbnails displayed as images with pre-signed URLs
-- 🎨 **UI Improvements** - Enhanced dashboard with job details and status tracking
-- 🔒 **User Isolation** - Users can only access their own jobs and documents
-- 📦 **Code Cleanup** - Removed redundant documentation files, consolidated into README

 ## Quick Start

 ```bash